albert-spruyt/HorrorScope/README.md

 This repository contains all the firmware source, scripts and notebooks for the ScaCheapier workshop given at 35c3.

-We will also give a talk about this work at Troopers 2019 NGI, with a different perspective.
-We'll have the slides uploaded soon after the presentation.
-And hopefully update this repo - feel free to remind us if necessary!
+We gave a talk about this work at Troopers 2019 NGI, with a different perspective.
+You can find the slides in the presentation directory.

 ## Abstract
 From: https://events.ccc.de/congress/2018/wiki/index.php/Session:ScaCheapier